 The eightfold conceit is pride engendered by gains, shame generated by losses, pride engendered by fame, shame engendered by ill repute, pride engendered by praise, shame engendered by blame, pride engendered by pleasure, and shame engendered by pain.
 (Mahaniddesa, Nidd. i.80)

 The third conceit, that I do, is measuring our social status by our accomplishments.
+Regarding this conceit I am going to post an extremely apt passage from “Self-Reliance,” by Ralph Waldo Emerson, which I have posted elsewhere on this blog.

 Because conceit is the assertion of a separate ego-self by way of comparison to others, the way to release conceit is to let go of our craving for approval and our fear of disapproval.